CS-433/ml-project-2-mnm-p2/README.md

 ## How to reproduce our best submission

-Follow the steps in Environment Setup to setup
+Follow the steps in Environment Setup to be able to run the code.

+Then just execute run.py

 ## Environment Setup